iiasa/message_ix/doc/contributing.rst

      These tests run daily at 05:00 UTC.
      They download a particular package of full-scale, MESSAGEix-GLOBIOM global model scenarios from IIASA servers.
      Each scenario's outputs are compared to an expected value listed in :file:`message_ix/tests/data/scenarios.yaml`.
-     PRs that touch the GAMS code may cause the these objective function values to change;
+     PRs that touch the GAMS code may cause the objective function values to change;
      the values **must** be updated as part of such PRs.
      See the comments in the file for how to temporarily enable these checks for every commit on a PR branch.